These images show you how to tell the age of a deer, but there's one important step to do first.

 The third molar will likely be the last remaining tooth with a lingual crest somewhat intact, and the rest will be nearly flattened.
 Discoloration is high and the last remaining years of the deer's life will be spent chewing with some pretty gnarly-looking teeth.

-Now that you have an idea of how to determine a deer’s age, you’ll be able to check and give it a closer-than-ballpark range of years, and know about how long its been grazing, bedding and breeding in your area.
+Now that you have an idea of how to determine a deer's age, you'll be able to check and give it a closer-than-ballpark range of years, and know about how long its been grazing, bedding and breeding in your area.
+It's not an exact age, but it's an educated guess.